aquarium and pond answers, information, articles, resources

 Gourami sexing, male, female, dwarf

-Currently I have not found any in depth articles about Gouramis (other than species specific) that I can recommend.
-Either I will write one at some point in the future (as I did for mollies) or is one is brought to my attention that is NOT from wikipedia or some other sites that specialize in anecdotal information, I will post it.
+Either I will write one at some point in the future (as I did for mollies) or if one is brought to my attention, I will post it.

 Other Recommended Reference Sites